 To use complex fill types (gradients, bitmaps, etc.), select the Effects option and click the Customize button.
-For more information on fill types, see section "Object properties, Filling property sheet", page 184.
+For more information on fill types, see section "Object properties, Filling tab", page 198.

-Use this property sheet to change the default character format (font, font size, font styles, etc.) of the chart.
+Use this tab to change the default character format (font, font size, font styles, etc.) of the chart.